- Phone number

 16 October: European Day of Awareness of the Cardiac Arrest Why?

-Sudden death is a problem of great magnitude: Every year, around 350.000 Europeans suffer a cardiorespiratory arrest (CRP) outside hospitals (1).
-It is shown that cardiopulmonary resuscitation (CPR) performed by witnesses doubles and even quadruples survival (2).
-However, only 1 of each 5 victims receive CPR (3).
+Sudden death is a huge problem: Every year around 350.000 Europeans suffer a cardiorespiratory arrest (CPA) outside of hospitals (1).
+Controlled cardiopulmonary resuscitation (CPR) has been shown to double or even quadruple survival (2).
+However, only 1 in 5 victims receive CPR (3).

 As I have seen throughout the courses given, the lack of knowledge of CPR techniques and lack of training make people very afraid not only to harm the victim but also to be denounced.